Turbocharger: History

 Turbochargers were used on several aircraft engines during World War II, beginning with the Boeing B-17 Flying Fortress in 1938, which used turbochargers produced by General Electric.
 Other early turbocharged airplanes included the Consolidated B-24 Liberator, Lockheed P-38 Lightning, Republic P-47 Thunderbolt and experimental variants of the Focke-Wulf Fw 190.

 The first practical application for trucks was realized by Swiss truck manufacturing company Saurer in the 1930s.
 BXD and BZD engines were manufactured with optional turbocharging from 1931 onwards.
 The Swiss industry played a pioneering role with turbocharging engines as witnessed by Sulzer, Saurer and Brown, Boveri & Cie.

-Automobile manufacturers began research into turbocharged engines during the 1950s, however the problems of "turbo lag" and the bulky size of the turbocharger were not able to be solved at the time.
+Automobile manufacturers began research into turbocharged engines during the 1950s; however, the problems of "turbo lag" and the bulky size of the turbocharger were not able to be solved at the time.
 The first turbocharged cars were the short-lived Chevrolet Corvair Monza and the Oldsmobile Jetfire, both introduced in 1962.

+The turbo succeeded in motorsport, but took its time.
+The 1968 Indianapolis 500 was the first to be won with a turbocharged engine; turbos have won on the fast oval track ever since.
+Porsche pioneered turbos in engines derived from the 1963 Porsche 911, which had an air-cooled flat six engine just like the Chevrolet Corvair, but got turbocharged ten years later.
+Porsche 935 and Porsche 936 won both kinds of Sportcars World Championships in 1976, as well as the Le Mans 24h, proving that they could be reliable and fast.
+In Formula One, capacity was limited to only 1.5 litre, with the first race victories coming in the late 1970s, and the first F1 World Championship in 1983, with a BMW M10-based 4-cylinder engine that dates back to 1961.

-Greater adoption of turbocharging in passenger cars began in the 1980s, as a way to increase the performance of smaller displacement engines.
+Turbodiesel passenger cars appeared in the 1970s, with the Mercedes 300 D. Greater adoption of turbocharging in passenger cars began in the 1980s, as a way to increase the performance of smaller displacement engines.